sinclairzx81/typebox/readme.md

 ## TypeCheck

 TypeBox types target Json Schema Draft 7 and are compatible with any validator that supports this specification.
-TypeBox also provides a built in type checking compiler designed specifically for TypeBox types that offers high performance compilation and value checking.
+TypeBox also provides a built-in type checking compiler designed specifically for TypeBox types that offers high performance compilation and value checking.

 The following sections detail using Ajv and the TypeBox compiler infrastructure.